AI-Driven Robotics for Optics: Methods

-Our fine-tuning protocol involved two sequential stages: \emph{Structure Learning} -- In the first stage, the LLaMA3.1-8B-Instruct model, initialized with the system prompt, was fine-tuned on a dataset (described above) comprising pairs of auto-captioned natural language descriptors and their corresponding structured optical layouts.
-The primary goal of this stage was to enable the model to produce syntactically correct and physically plausible component arrangements, consistent with the basic spatial rules defined during dataset generation.
+Our fine-tuning protocol involved two sequential stages: \emph{Structure Learning} -- In the first stage, the LLaMA3.1-8B-Instruct model, initialized with the system prompt, was fine-tuned on the optical setup dataset (described above) comprising an equal but random mixture of pairs of auto-captioned natural language descriptors and their corresponding structured optical layouts for the four photonic setups.
+The primary goal of this stage was to enable the model to learn and internalize the knowledge behind the production of syntactically correct and physically plausible component arrangements, consistent with the basic spatial rules defined during dataset generation.

-\emph{User Request Understanding} -- Following the initial structure learning, the model underwent further fine-tuning using prompts representing more specific user requests, such as prescribed component positions or beam path characteristics (e.g., ``Generate a Michelson interferometer setup with the incoming laser beam at 30 degrees relative to the x-axis").
+\emph{User Request Understanding} -- Following the initial structure learning, the model underwent further fine-tuning using prompts representing more specific user requests, such as prescribed component positions or beam path characteristics (e.g., ``Describe a compact Michelson interferometer optical system.
+The system should have a laser beam entering at 318.9 degrees.").
 While the target outputs remained structured component lists, the prompts introduced more nuanced constraints, improving the model's ability to flexibly interpret and satisfy user-defined experimental requirements.
+This stage is further split into two sessions.
+In the first session, we train on samples where the user always asks for a fixed number of three requests, allowing the model to understand user requests in a relatively simple format.
+We relax this condition in the second session, to further guide the model in interpreting flexible user requests.

+To further improve the diversity of samples, parts of user prompts were generated independently using various templates, with varying precision requirements, language style, notation differences, etc. Together with the randomly generated setup coordinates and angles, this created an exponentially large data distribution, accurately mimicking possible real human inputs, and preventing the model from relying on specific patterns in the generated sample pairs (examples of input output pairs can be found in the~\cite{LLM-eval}).